-Acknowledgements: Thank-you, Alexis Lothian, for the original Intro to LGBTQ Studies Syllabus that inspired this one, Rebecca Barrett-Fox and Mimi Khúc for your guidance around accessible teaching, and Lydia Wilson Marshall for Depauw-specific resources.
+Acknowledgements: Thank-you, Katie King for your examples of feminist pedagogy, and the importance of taking risks when learning.
+Thank-you, Alexis Lothian, for the original Intro to LGBTQ Studies Syllabus that inspired this one, Rebecca Barrett-Fox and Mimi Khúc for your guidance around accessible teaching, and Lydia Wilson Marshall for Depauw-specific resources.